-Neither the BBB nor the C2 include wireless chips on the devices themselves so a USB wireless adapter was required for them.
-I used the above adapter along with Hostapd to setup an access point (I include a full walkthrough on setting this up at the end) I could connect to in order to manage the device without physically being connected to it.
+Neither the BBB nor the C2 includes wireless chips on the devices themselves so a USB wireless adapter was required for them.
+I used the above adapter along with Hostapd to set up an access point (I include a full walkthrough on setting this up at the end) I could connect to in order to manage the device without physically being connected to it.
 This adapter works with the Pi 3 as well.
-If you want to perform any wireless attacks with the drop box, and opt for the Pi 3, I recommend this adapter.
+If you want to perform any wireless attacks with the dropbox, and opt for the Pi 3, I recommend this adapter.

 Cases and Overall Look